droobilicious/APITemplates/template2/ReadMe.md

 - Database layer is just manipulation of json in this example
 - Layers
    - Routes - handle directing the request to a controller
+   - Controller
-   - Controller - parses details from request and does validation
+      - parses details from request and does validation
+      - no HTTP activity lower than this layer
    - Service - The business logic, exports methods that are used by the controller
    - Data Access Layer -  used by the service layer to interact with the database
 - Modules used